-“The arrival of these five new trustees heralds fresh thinking and energy as Whittier builds momentum into the coming academic year and beyond,” said Interim President Kristine Dillon.
-“Please join me in welcoming these accomplished alumni to their important new service in support of Whittier College.”
+“The arrival of these five new trustees heralds fresh thinking and energy as Whittier builds momentum during this academic year and beyond,” said Interim President Kristine Dillon '73.
+“Please join me in welcoming these accomplished alumni to their important service in support of Whittier College.”

-Arriving from Portland, Oregon, Dean majored in political science at Whittier and was a member of Pi Sigma Alpha honor society, the tennis team, and the Metaphonian Society.
 Earlier in her career, at AGB Consulting, Dean was responsible for developing and delivering comprehensive programs and services for the boards of public foundations and their CEOs to support their governance responsibilities and fiduciary duties.
-At Oregon State University Foundation, she served as corporate secretary, maintaining corporate records and advising on policy and procedural matters, governance and communications about the board.
+At Oregon State University Foundation, she served as corporate secretary, maintaining corporate records and advising on policy and procedural matters, governance, and communications about the board.

 Richard Gilchrist ’68 returns to the Whittier Board of Trustees, which he previously chaired from 2003 to 2011.
-A 1968 graduate of Whittier with a degree in Political Science and Economics, Gilchrist brings unique insight into Whittier’s investment activities because of his extensive experience in the real estate industry, having served as an executive officer of several real estate investment trusts (REITs).
+Gilchrist brings unique insight into Whittier’s investment activities thanks to extensive experience in the real estate industry, having served as an executive officer of several real estate investment trusts (REITs).
 He currently serves as a director for Blackstone Real Estate Income Trust and Chairman of the Board of Spirit Realty Capital.

-Lila Laviano ’03 has established a knowledge base for streamlining the affordable housing development process, ensuring regulatory compliance, setting outcome-driven project goals, and maximizing cost efficiencies and expediting timelines.
-Laviano’s grandmother, Gloria Ancira, was an advocate and community leader whose goal was to demystify homeownership for many Angelenos in marginalized and low-income communities.
+Lila Laviano ’03 streamlines the affordable housing development process by ensuring regulatory compliance, setting outcome-driven project goals, maximizing cost efficiencies, and expediting timelines.

-Since graduating from Whittier, Laviano has built on her grandmother’s legacy with more than 20 years of work in real estate development and asset management focused on affordable housing in California.
+Since graduating from Whittier, Laviano has accrued more than 20 years of work in real estate development and asset management focused on affordable housing in California.
 Laviano has brought more than 25,000 affordable housing units into compliance within the City of Los Angeles and provided executive oversight for over $500 million in assets.
 In 2010, she started a consulting and private real estate development company and pivoted to a private capital financial model deployed within Housing for Us All and Erna Enterprises.
-Laviano also serves as the President of the Board of Directors for Optimist Youth Home and Family Services, a more than 100-year-old organization providing programs for at-risk youth, emancipated foster youth and their families.

 Lisabeth Marziello ’87 and her husband, Joe Marziello ’86, are President-Chief Executive Officers of the Boys & Girls Clubs of Philadelphia.
 The Marziellos lead an organization that employs over 220 people at 22 locations.

-Before coming to Philadelphia, the Marziellos managed Club operations in Oregon, Wisconsin, and New York.
 Since coming to Philadelphia, the Marziellos have raised more than $120 million in revenue to support programming, operations, and capital investment.
-Their leadership has resulted in improved financial stability and security, innovative new programming, growth of membership and services, and substantial improvements to Club facilities.

 Married with three adult children, she lives in the Los Angeles area.